cald-ai/cald-ai.github.io/_pages/02_acceptance.md

 ---
 layout: page
-permalink: /accepted-work/
+permalink: /accepted-works/
-title: Accepted Work
+title: Accepted Works
 nav: 4
 description:
 ---

+These are the accepted submissions.
+The schedule will be set pending confirmation from the presenters.

 ## Papers